grantfross/tweet-sentiment-classifier/README.md

 ## Implementation Notes

-- Preprocessing and modeling were implemented using a `Pipeline` object
+- Preprocessing and modeling were implemented using a pipeline
 - Text feature extraction used a maximum of 100 most common words
 - The model includes `fit`, `predict`, and `predict_proba` methods as required
-- The model is compatible with scikit-learn ≥1.6.1 and serialized using `joblib` ≤5MB
 - Cross-validation was used to avoid overfitting and select hyperparameters